Information Disclosure and Promotion Policy Design for Platforms: Model

 \textbf{The Dynamic Game.} We model the interaction between the platform and the seller as consisting of two stages.
-First, before consumers arrive, the platform publicly commits to $(i)$ a \textit{signaling mechanism}~$\sigma$ which may reveal information about the fraction of impatient consumers, and $(ii)$ a \textit{promotion policy}~$\boldsymbol{\alpha}$; both of these are described in detail below.
-The platform then \textit{privately} observes the true fraction of impatient consumers $\phi\in \{\phi_L,\phi_H\}$, where $0<\phi_L<\phi_H<1$ and $\phi = \phi_H$ with commonly known probability $\mu_0$.
+First, before consumers arrive, the platform publicly commits to $(i)$ a \textit{signaling mechanism}~$\sigma$, which may reveal information about the fraction of impatient consumers, and $(ii)$ a \textit{promotion policy}~$\boldsymbol{\alpha}$; both of these are described in detail below.
+The platform then \textit{privately} observes the true fraction of impatient consumers $\phi\in \{\phi_L,\phi_H\}$, where $\phi = \phi_H$ with commonly known probability $\mu_0$ and where $0<\phi_L<\phi_H<1$.
 (Note that, in the tradition of the information design literature, we assume that the platform commits to a signaling mechanism before observing the true fraction of impatient consumers,~$\phi$.)
-Finally, the platform sends a signal, $s$, which is drawn according to $\sigma$.
+Finally, the platform sends a signal $s$, which is drawn according to $\sigma$.
 See Figure~\ref{fig:preliminary_dynamics} for a summary of these dynamics.

-In the second stage, $T$ consumers arrive sequentially.
-In each period $t=1,...,T$, before consumer $t$ arrives, the seller sets a price $p_t\in P$ and then the platform uses her promotion policy $\bA$ to decide to promote the seller, $a_t=1$, or one of its competitors, $a_t=0$.
-Consumer $t$ then arrives and observes the products in her consideration set.
+In the second stage, $T$ different consumers arrive sequentially.
+In each period $t=1,...,T$, before consumer $t$ arrives, the seller sets a price $p_t\in \mathcal{P}$ and then the platform uses its promotion policy $\bA$ to decide to promote the seller, $a_t=1$, or not, $a_t=0$.
+Consumer $t$ then arrives and observes the products in her consideration set and their prices.
 With probability $\phi$, she is impatient and only considers the promoted product.
-With probability $1-\phi$, she is patient and considers all products, regardless of the promotion decision.

-The consumer then makes a purchase decision according to an underlying discrete choice model as described under `consumer demand' below.
-Finally, the seller observes its own sales outcome, $y_t\in\left\{0,1\right\}$.
-See Figure~\ref{fig:preliminary_dynamics} for a summary of these dynamics.
+With probability $1-\phi$, she is patient and considers all products, regardless of the platform's promotion decision.
+The consumer then makes a purchase decision according to an underlying discrete choice model from a broad family of models described under ``consumer demand" below.
+Finally, the seller observes his own sales outcome, $y_t\in\left\{0,1\right\}$.
+See Figure~\ref{fig:within_period_dynamics} for a summary of these dynamics.

 \textbf{Consumer Demand}.
-At each period, a consumer arrives with an indepedently drawn patience type, observes the products in her consideration set, and purchases according to a discrete choice model.
-The probability of purchasing from the seller is captured by the commonly known function $\rho$ that depends on the consumer type, the price $p\in P$ and a platform promotion decision $a\in\{0,1\}$:
+In each period, a new consumer arrives with an independently drawn patience type, observes the products in her consideration set, and purchases according to a discrete choice model. {The probability of purchasing from the seller is given by a commonly known function $\rho$ that depends on the consumer's type $\psi$, the seller's price $p$, competitors' prices $\vec{q}$, and a platform promotion decision~$a\in\{0,1\}$: